Fresh perspective on gauging the conformal group: New approach to conformal gauging

 By analogy with the discussion in Section~\ref{sec:ungaugingcft}, a straightforward way of imposing this requirement is to demand that, under subsequent GCT and ${\cal H}$-gauge transformations satisfying $\delta_0{h_a}^\mu = 0$, the change in each `full' field strength ${{\cal R}^{\dagger ab}}_{cd}$, ${\cal H}^\dagger_{cd}$ and ${{\cal T}^{\dagger a}}_{cd}$ arising from the change in either combination of gauge fields ${A^{\dagger ab}}_\mu$ or $B_\mu-\tfrac{1}{3}T_\mu$ should vanish {\it separately}.
 Unlike the cases considered in Section~\ref{sec:ungaugingcft}, however, the quantities ${A^{\dagger ab}}_\mu$ and $B_\mu-\tfrac{1}{3}T_\mu$ are not independent.
 Indeed, starting from (\ref{adaggerdef}) and assuming $\delta_0{h_a}^\mu = 0$, it is easily shown that $\delta_0(B_\mu-\tfrac{1}{3}T_\mu)=\tfrac{1}{3}\delta_0{A^{\dagger a}}_{\mu a}$.
 Thus, one need consider only the changes in ${{\cal R}^{\dagger ab}}_{cd}$, ${\cal H}^\dagger_{cd}$ and ${{\cal T}^{\dagger a}}_{cd}$ arising from the change in the combination ${A^{\dagger ab}}_\mu$ of the gauge fields.

-As previously, the condition $\delta_0{h_a}^\mu = 0$ guarantees that the variation in the field strength tensors vanishes if the variation in their non-calligraphic counterparts does so.
+As previously, the condition $\delta_0{h_a}^\mu = 0$ guarantees that the variation in the field-strength tensors vanishes if the variation in their non-calligraphic counterparts does so.
 The transformation laws of the latter (assuming $\delta_0{h_a}^\mu = 0$) are given very simply in terms of the transformations of the quantities ${A^{\dagger ab}}_\mu$ by

-Since these expressions depend solely on $\delta_0{A^{\dagger ab}}_\mu$, our procedure is equivalent to demanding only that the variation in each field strength tensor vanishes, but this is satisfied by construction.
+Since these expressions depend solely on $\delta_0{A^{\dagger ab}}_\mu$, our procedure is equivalent to demanding only that the variation in each field-strength tensor vanishes, but this is satisfied by construction.
 Alternatively, one may show this directly by making use of the transformation law $\delta_0 {A^{\dagger ab}}_\mu = -2\delta^{[a}_\mu\partial^{b]}\varrho$, which may be derived by taking the infinitesimal limits of (\ref{eq:ewgtgftrans}) and assuming $\delta_0{h_a}^\mu = 0$.
 Substituting this form for $\delta_0 {A^{\dagger ab}}_\mu$ into (\ref{eq:ewgtfstrans}) one finds that (\ref{eq:ewgthfstrans}) and (\ref{eq:ewgtttrans}) vanish identically, and (\ref{eq:ewgtrtrans}) vanishes by virtue of the condition (\ref{eq:gctinterp2}).
 Hence no further conditions apply to this solution, which is sufficient to show that the `ungauged' limit of eWGT corresponds to global conformal transformations; this differs markedly from WGT, for which we showed in Section~\ref{sec:ungaugingcft} that the `ungauged' limit corresponds to global Weyl transformations.

 It is worth noting that under the global conformal transformation (\ref{eq:gct}), the second and third conditions in (\ref{eq:nogaugeewgt}) are {\it not} preserved.
 Indeed, one finds \be \delta_0{A^{ab}}_\mu = 4(1-\theta)\delta_\mu^{[a}c^{b]},\qquad \delta_0B_\mu=2\theta c_\mu, \ee which in turn lead to $\delta_0{A^{\dagger ab}}_\mu = 4\delta_\mu^{[a}c^{b]}$.
 Thus, as anticipated in Section~\ref{sec:ungaugingcft}, although applying our `ungauging' approach to WGT is equivalent to requiring that all the conditions in (\ref{eq:nogaugeewgt}) are preserved, this equivalence does not hold when it is applied to eWGT.
 Indeed, as is clear from (\ref{eq:ewgtugab}), the latter requirement in eWGT would lead to the condition $c_\mu=0$, which corresponds to a global Weyl transformation.